CarlosBurgosB/Inundata-Mapping-Floods-in-South-Africa/README.md

 The Modelling notebook has the 10 fold cross validation, using LightGBM for a model that predicts whether there's a flash flood event in a time series or not, and also for a model that predicts WHEN a flash flood might occur.

-Submission notebook is not included since the challenge has already closed.
+Train and test data are provided, while images have to be downloaded from Zindi's website.
+Also, the submission notebook is not included since the challenge has already closed.